 Come evening, they are known for their delightful ocean breeze and iconic mai tai cocktails.
 If you’re looking to dine in one of the best, most quintessential restaurants in Honolulu, this is it.

 Also, around 5:30 PM each night, live ukelele musicians begin playing a long set accompanied by a professional hula dancer, who usually performs just after sunset.
 Go here around 5 or 6 PM for happy hour and live music.
-Then, stay for dinner under the stars.
+Then, stay for pupus under the stars.

 The restaurant serves upscale Hawaiian staples like short rib, Hawaiian snapper, and local fish tacos which you can enjoy while listening to waves crashing just a few feet away.